punchagency/proof-concierge-backend/README_EXTENDED.md

 #### POST /communication/call/:queryId/request

 **Purpose:** Request a call session for a specific donor query.
-This creates a system message and notifies the assigned admin.
+This creates a call request record and notifies the assigned admin.

 **Request:**
 - **Method:** POST